dbulnes/stellar-ledger-api/README.md

 where `$scriptName` is the name of script file in the `./test` directory minus the `.js` extension.
 So, for instance, to run the `testGetPublicKey.js` script run

 ```$ npm run script testGetPublicKey```

+If the test succeeds you will see your public key printed on the console.

 **Note: you must have your device connected and the Stellar app open**